Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Key Features

-Hive's core strength is flexibility without chaos.
-You get multiple project views out of the box: Gantt, Kanban, calendar, table, and a few others.
-The interface feels cleaner than ClickUp's — more on that later — which matters a lot when you're onboarding a 30-person agency team that isn't going to read a manual.
-And look, most teams aren't going to read the manual.
+Hive's core strength is flexibility without the headache.
+You get multiple project views right out of the box: Gantt, Kanban, calendar, table, and a few others.
+The interface feels cleaner than ClickUp's — more on that later — which matters when you're bringing a 30-person agency team on board that isn't going to read a 50-page manual.
+Let's be real: most teams won't.

-HiveAI is their AI layer, introduced seriously in 2024 and refined through 2025.
-It handles task summarization, smart scheduling suggestions, and automated status updates.
-It's not magic — don't expect it to run your company — but it's genuinely useful for cutting down on the "did anyone update that task?"
-Slack messages that eat up 20 minutes of everyone's morning.
+HiveAI is their take on AI, rolled out seriously in 2024 and improved throughout 2025.
+It handles task summaries, smart scheduling suggestions, and automated status updates.
+It's not going to run your company, but it does meaningfully cut down on the "did anyone update that task?"
+Slack messages that eat up 20 minutes of your morning.

-Hive Chat is a built-in messaging feature that actually works.
-It's not trying to replace Slack (and it shouldn't), but for teams that want fewer tabs open, it gets the job done.
-Action Cards — their term for tasks — can be assigned to multiple people simultaneously, which is a legitimately useful feature that ClickUp buries behind workarounds.
+Hive Chat is a built-in messaging feature that actually does what it's supposed to do.
+It's not trying to replace Slack (it shouldn't), but for teams wanting fewer browser tabs open, it gets the job done.
+And here's something worth mentioning: you can assign a single task to multiple people at once, which ClickUp makes you jump through hoops to do.

 Notable features: